yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/date-time-data-types-semantics/type-interval/_index.md

 - [Defining and using custom domain types to specialize the native _interval_ functionality](custom-interval-domains)
 - [User-defined _interval_ utility functions](interval-utilities)

-See the generic section [Setting and getting _date-time_ values](../../misc-date-time-operations/setting-and-getting-date-time-values/) for the account of the ways to construct and to read values for all of the _date-time_ data types.
+See the generic section [Typecasting between date-time values and text values](../../typecasting-between-date-time-and-text/) for the account of the ways to construct and to read values for all of the _date-time_ data types.